 Are there prizes for the Spec MX-5 SimRacing Challenge?

 - As part of a driver development ladder, we want to assist drivers in their motorsports careers.
 The season grand prize is therefore designed to help drivers move up the racing ladder.
-The top 20 season points holders will compete for the 2019 Spec MX-5 Challenge SimRacing Series championship at the season finale event at Road Atlanta on 10.23.19.
+The top 20 season points holders will compete for the 2020 Spec MX-5 Challenge SimRacing Series championship at the season finale event at Circuit of the Americas on 08.05.20.